steventejeda/react-movie-app/README.md

 # React-Movie-APP

 This project was really fun to work on.
-As a movie nerd, this particular project piqued my interest and decided wanted to do this!
-As I came across some challenges I learned alot by doing this.
+As a movie nerd, this particular project piqued my interest and ultimately decided to do this!
+Although I came across some challenges, this experience was very valuable.

 Technologies: React.js, HTML, & CSS.
 API: https://developers.themoviedb.org/3/getting-started/introduction